typst/typst/README.md

 - We insert a heading with the `= Heading` syntax.
 One equals sign creates a top level heading, two create a subheading and so on.

-- [Math formulas][math] are enclosed in dollar signs.
-By adding extra spaces around the contents of a formula, we can put it into a separate block.
+- [Mathematical equations][math] are enclosed in dollar signs.
+By adding extra spaces around the contents of a equation, we can put it into a separate block.
   Multi-letter identifiers are interpreted as Typst definitions and functions unless put into quotes.
 This way, we don't need backslashes for things like `floor` and `sqrt`.
 And `phi.alt` applies the `alt` modifier to the `phi` to